Main Street Electrical Parade: Later years

 The Main Street Electrical Parade closed at Disneyland on November 25, 1996, after a 24-year run.
 Light bulbs certified as having been part of the show were sold to collectors.
 The show's replacement, the Light Magic parade, opened in 1997 to disappointing results.
 Disney quickly cancelled Light Magic but held off in bringing back the popular Main Street Electrical Parade.
 However, the parade was refurbished and appeared at Magic Kingdom on May 21, 1999, for a limited engagement, just in time for Walt Disney World Millennium Celebration.
 The parade ended its run at Magic Kingdom on April 1, 2001, and SpectroMagic was brought back the following day.

+Back in Japan, the Tokyo version of the show would return as Tokyo Disneyland Electrical Parade - DreamLights on June 17, 2001, with much larger floats, more than 1 million lights, and a new G-major and orchestral version of Baroque Hoedown arranged by Gregory Smith, replacing the classic A-minor version of the song.
+This version of the parade gets updated with new units regularly and still performs at Tokyo Disneyland today, aside from a hiatus due to the COVID-19 pandemic.

 The Main Street Electrical Parade floats were then sent back to California for the parade's return to Disneyland.
 These plans changed after Anaheim management saw the poor attendance figures for the spring break season at Disney California Adventure and feared that the park would fail to attract large crowds during the crucial summer season unless they had a big draw.
 So Disney announced that the popular Main Street Electrical Parade would be coming to Disney California Adventure Park on July 2, 2001, in honor of the park's first summer.
 The name of the show was changed from the Main Street Electrical Parade to Disney's Electrical Parade, as Disney California Adventure has no Main Street.
-Most of the 1996 parade floats returned.

-On the 2008 Walt Disney World Christmas Day Parade special, Disney announced that the first new float in 20 years would be added to the classic parade.
-It was announced in 2009 that two units would be returning as well.
+All of the 1996 parade floats returned, except for the Snow White diamond mine float and the Pinocchio unit, as they were sent to Disneyland Paris in 1997.